LogicalSapien/docker-kubernetes-samples/kubernetes-mongo-replicaset-scripts/README.md

-Run mongo in Kubernetes with replicaset using sidecar
+Run mongo in Kubernetes with replicaset using scripts

 1. First create the PersistentVolume and PersistentVolumeClaim
     ```